quickgrid/ai-resources/papers.md

 - `Ideal controllable image synthesis` approaches should have, 1) `flexibility:` able to `control` different `spatial properties like position, shape, pose, expression` of generated objects; 2) `Precision:` `control` spatial properties `with high precision`; 3) `Generality:` should be `applicable to different objects` without limiting to certain categories.

  **DragGAN**
+ - DragGAN is a `point-based interactive image editing method`.
  - User `sets some handle points` in interactive manner and `corresponding target points`.
 This method will `move handle points to target points` of GAN-generated images.
  - Can also `set masks to edit on only masked location`.
 Allows `edit` of `pose, shape, expression, layout` accross `diverse object` categories.
  - `Handling more than one point` with precision control `enables more diverse and accurate image manipulation` and does not rely on additional network like `RAFT`.